we've got signatures, help us get to 10,000 by April 15, 2014

 The destruction of the Hellshire Hills’ forest due to illegal tree cutting and unsustainable development has been progressing steadily for many decades, but now the situation has reached a tipping point.
 The domestic demand for dry forest products has always been unsustainable, but a recent export market in tree-based charcoal appears to have precipitated an all-out attack on the island’s forests – including those in Forest Reserves and in other “protected” areas.
 The notion of exporting charcoal should not even be considered; the destruction of the island’s forests for domestic consumption is already an environmental crisis.

 Jamaica’s remaining dry forest habitat important for biodiversity is now restricted to the Hellshire Hills and small sections of Portland Ridge.
 The island’s other dry forests have been ravaged to the point of becoming ecological wastelands.
-According to published research conducted out of the University of the West Indies, the forests found in the Hellshire Hills are extremely slow-growing, and the undisturbed sectors boast trees that are 400 years old, or older.
+According to published research conducted out of the, the forests found in the Hellshire Hills are extremely slow-growing, and the undisturbed sectors boast trees that are 400 years old, or older.
 Hellshire may well represent the best remaining example of dry tropical forest in the insular Caribbean.

 Jamaica's remaining forests are national assets that help provide clean air and water, present opportunities for ecotourism, reduce climate change vulnerabilities and preserve quality of life.
 Their destruction is an assault on national security and deserves urgent attention, lest the “Land of Wood and Water” become another Haiti – a country that has lost nearly all of its natural forests and is now the scene of an impending environmental catastrophe.
 Is Jamaica next?